Did you know that rear ended car accidents make up about one-third of the car accidents in the U.S. annually?

 What To Do After a Rear End Crash

-There are several things you must do to protect yourself after a rear end wreck.
+There are several things you must do to protect yourself after a car accident that’s not your fault.

 Check to See If Anyone is Hurt